drewtodd/drewux/content/posts/wcag-22-what-designers-and-website-owners-need-to-know/index.md

 Builds on the previous criterion by requiring focus indicators to be *fully* visible—not just partially peeking out from behind other UI elements.

 #### 2.4.13 Focus Appearance (AAA)
-Sets minimum size and contrast requirements for focus indicators, making sure they’re easy to spot—even for users with low vision or cognitive distractions.
+Sets minimum size and contrast requirements for focus indicators, making sure they’re easy to spot; even for users with low vision or cognitive distractions.

 ### Motor Accessibility
 #### 2.5.7 Dragging Movements (AA)
-Requires that any drag-and-drop interaction be accompanied by a simpler alternative—like tapping or clicking—so users who can’t drag precisely aren’t excluded.
+Requires that any drag-and-drop interaction be accompanied by a simpler alternative — like tapping or clicking — so users who can’t drag precisely aren’t excluded.

 #### 2.5.8 Target Size (Minimum) (AA)
 Interactive elements like buttons and links must meet a minimum target size, helping users with limited dexterity avoid accidental clicks and navigation errors.